Seminar Public Prosecution Services and the Rule of Law in Europe

 Session 1.
 The impact of CJEU case law on surrender laws and practices

-a) Issuing EAW’s in compliance with CJEU case law: the German experience
+a) Issuing EAW’s in compliance with CJEU case law in the Netherlands -

-b) Executing EAW’s in compliance with CJEU case law: the Dutch experience
+b) Executing EAW’s in compliance with CJEU case law in the Netherlands -

 Marlies James-Pater (Judge at District Court of Amsterdam)